commercetools/commercetools-bundles-starter/docs/dynamic/index.md

 ## Overview

 Dynamic bundles allow for more complex bundling scenarios.
-Dynamic bundles specify a group of products where the user can select one or many from each category, as defined by the merchandiser.
+Dynamic bundles specify a group of products where the user can select one product variant.
 Common use-cases include mix-&-match offers, where a user can select six craft beers to build a six-pack or build an entire outfit choosing a shirt, jacket, pants, and tie.
 Another common use-case is composite products, where the user can configure the final product, for example building a computer by choosing a CPU, GPU, RAM, and HDD.

 Where a [static bundle](../static/index.md) points to specific SKUs, a dynamic bundle points to specific categories and stores business rules around each